flexibeast/plisp-mode/README.md

 * an actively maintained and supported system;

-* access to the PicoLisp reference documentation; and
+* access to the PicoLisp reference documentation, including via ElDoc;

+* ease of customisability; and

 * a cleaner codebase.